divnix/nix-book/src/ch02-00-introduction.md

 of software; this allows you to leverage all other Nix tooling as though your application-specific software was a first-class citizen.

-Also, Nix largely invalidates the need for docker.
-However, nix can also be used to produce docker images if there is a downstream technology which consumes oci images as an interface (E.g. kubernetes).
+Nix largely replaces the need for Docker.
+However, Nix can also be used to produce Docker images if there is a downstream technology which consumes OCI images as an interface (E.g. kubernetes).

 ## Power Users

 Do you have incredible specific or opinated environments?
 Nix allows you to declaratively create project (flakes), user (home-manager), or system (NixOS) environments with the exact software and configuration you desired.
-Whether you're building software or ricing a desktop, nix will allow you to version control and specify your configuration exactly how you intended.
+Whether you're building software or ricing a desktop, Nix will allow you to version control and specify your configuration exactly how you intended, and persist this across multiple machines.

 # The Nix Ecosystem

-There's roughly four layers of abstractions in the official nix ecosystem, these are:
+There's roughly four layers of abstractions in the official Nix ecosystem, these are:

-- Nix - The domain-specifc language used to write nix expressions
+- Nix - The domain-specifc language used to write Nix expressions
 - Nix - The package manager
 - Nixpkgs - The official Nix package repository
 - NixOS - A linux distribution built upon nixpkgs